thespacedoctor/soxspipe/docs/source/utils/response_function.md

 ## Method

-The general algorithm and steps performed by [`response_function`](#soxspipe.commonutils.response_function) are the following reported in the flow chart below:
+The general algorithm and steps performed by [`response_function`](#soxspipe.commonutils.response_function) are the one reported in the flow chart below:

 ![](response_function.png)